oro-os/kernel/README.md

 This is the home of the Oro Operating System kernel and bootloader crates.
 All code necessary to build and run the kernel is provided in this repository.

+> [!CAUTION]
+> The Oro Operating System is currently in the early stages of development.
+> It is not yet suitable for use in a production environment.

 ## Building
 The kernel is built standalone and used as a module for a bootloader entry point.
 The kernel does not support being booted to directly.